South Shore Permaculture’s

 $1,499/person

-The PDC covers a wide range of permaculture principles and practices.
+In both online and In-Person classes, South Shore Permaculture’s PDC covers a wide range of permaculture principles and practices.
 Here are a few highlights:

 Introduction to Permaculture: You’ll start with the foundations — ethics, principles, and design methodology.
 Learn how to mimic nature’s patterns in your own space and why working with nature is more effective than against it.